Heartbreaker (Dionne Warwick song): Year-end charts

-Bee Gees version
+Other notable versions

 The Bee Gees' own version, with Barry Gibb on lead vocals, was recorded in 1994.
 It was originally planned for an album called Love Songs to be released in 1995, but was eventually released in 2001 on Their Greatest Hits: The Record.
 A live version was released in 1998 on the live album One Night Only.

+In 2005, German duo Blue Lagoon covered "Heartbreaker" and their version, produced by Felix J. Gauder, was released as a single, and later included on their 2007 album Sentimental Fools.
+The single was a top-25 hit in Germany and Austria and a top-60 hit in Sweden and Switzerland.